onsi/ginkgo/index.md

 - `-dryRun`

     If present, Ginkgo will walk your test suite and report output *without* actually running your tests.
-This is best paried with `-v` to preview which tests will run.
+This is best paired with `-v` to preview which tests will run.
 Ther ordering of the tests honors the randomization strategy specified by `--seed` and `--randomizeAllSpecs`.

 - `-keepGoing`